The Net (1995 film)

 The Net is a 1995 American action thriller film directed by Irwin Winkler and starring Sandra Bullock, Jeremy Northam, and Dennis Miller.
 The film was released on July 28, 1995.

+In the film, a systems analyst with few personal contacts learns that all records about her life have been deleted, that her house has also been emptied, she must now find a way to reclaim her original identity.

 Plot

 United States Under Secretary of Defense Michael Bergstrom commits suicide after being informed that he has tested positive for HIV.

-Angela Bennett is a systems analyst and remote worker in Venice, California for Cathedral Software in San Francisco.
-Her interpersonal relationships are almost completely online and on the phone, with the exception of forgettable interactions with her neighbors and visits to her mother, who is institutionalized with Alzheimer's disease and often forgets who Bennett is.

-Bennett's co-worker, Dale, sends her a floppy disk of the game "Mozart's Ghost" with a backdoor labeled "π" that permits access to a commonly used computer security system called "Gatekeeper" sold by Gregg Microsystems, a software company led by CEO Jeff Gregg.

-Dale and Bennett agree to meet, but the navigation system in Dale's private aircraft malfunctions and it crashes into a tower, killing him.
+Angela Bennett is a freelance systems analyst worker in Venice, Los Angeles.
+Her relationships are almost completely online and on the phone, with the exception of forgettable interactions with her neighbors and visits to her mother, who is institutionalized with Alzheimer's disease and often forgets who she is.
+Angela's co-worker Dale, in San Francisco, sends her a floppy disk of the band website "Mozart's Ghost" with a backdoor labeled "π" that permits access to a commonly used computer security system called "Gatekeeper" sold by Gregg Microsystems, a software company led by CEO Jeff Gregg.
+Angela and Dale agree to meet the next morning, as he is planning on taking his own plane, but the navigation system in Dale's private aircraft malfunctions and the plane crashes, killing him.

-Bennett travels to Cozumel on vacation, where she meets Jack Devlin.
-After seducing Bennett, Devlin pays a mugger to steal her purse as they walk along the beach.
-He chases the mugger into the foliage, catches the mugger, and roots through the purse to find the disk before shooting the mugger.

-He takes Bennett out on his speedboat to kill her as well, but she finds his gun and confronts him.
-While fleeing with the disk and Devlin's wallet, Bennett's dinghy collides with rocks.
+Angela travels to Cozumel, Mexico, on vacation, where she meets Jack Devlin.
+After seducing Angela, Devlin pays a mugger to steal her purse.
+He chases the mugger, catches him, and roots through the purse to find the disk before shooting the mugger dead.The robber takes Angela out on his speedboat to kill her as well, but she finds his gun and confronts him.
+While fleeing with the disk and Devlin's wallet, Angela's dinghy collides with rocks.
 She is unconscious in the hospital for three days.

-When Bennett wakes up, she finds that the disk was ruined by the sun and all records of her life have been deleted: She was checked out of her hotel room in Cancun, her car is no longer at the airport parking lot, and her credit cards are invalid.
-Bennett's home is now empty and listed for sale.